-Typically, painful sores in the mouth are the first symptom of Behcet's disease.
+Typically, painful sores in the mouth are the first symptom of Behçet's disease.
 The disease can cause a single ulcer to develop or more than one sore.

 These sores can from anywhere in the mouth, Specific areas include the tongue, lips, gums, tonsils, lining of the cheeks, roof of the mouth, and the back of the throat.

-Mouth sores caused by Behcet's disease can be:
+Mouth sores caused by Behçet's disease can be:

-- Shallow or deep
+- shallow or deep

-- Round or oval
+- round or oval

-- White or yellow base with a red halo surrounding the sore
+- white or yellow base with a red halo surrounding the sore

-- Ranging in size from 1 to 20 millimeters
+- ranging in size from 1 to 20 millimeters

 Sores in the mouth often go away within 10 to 20 days with occasional scarring.

 Men may have ulcers on the scrotum and penile shaft or head.
 At times, these lesions are associated with another condition called epididymitis, inflammation of the tubes that carry sperm.

 These sores typically present as:

-- Painful red, open sores
+- painful red, open sores

-- May be large and deep
+- may be large and deep

 When these sores heal, scarring often affects the area.

-People with Behcet's disease may experience skin problems called erythema nodosum.
+People with Behçet's disease may experience skin problems called erythema nodosum.
 This inflammatory skin response causes the skin to develop red and tender nodules that are often ulcerated.

 These lesions may bear a resemblance to pus-filled bumps or bruises.
-Other lesions associated with Behcet's disease include acneiform nodules, pseudofolliculitis, and papulopustular lesions.
+Other lesions associated with Behçet's disease include acneiform nodules, pseudofolliculitis, and papulopustular lesions.

 Anterior uveitis affects the front of the eye.
 Common symptoms include pain, blurry vision, sensitivity to light, and excessive tear production.
 A layer of pus may be seen within the eye.